ms0g/cubicLife/README.md

 | RMB  | Rotate camera |

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the GPL-2.0 License.
 See the LICENSE file for details.

 ## Credits
 Developed by M. Sami Gürpınar